-The world's long reliance on fossil fuels to power modern life is interfering with our planet's natural ecosystem and its home for millions of species - including our own.
+The world's long reliance on fossil fuels to power modern life is interfering with our planet's natural ecosystem and its ability to sustain life and provide a good home for millions of species - including our own.

 We need to transform the world's energy supply from fossil fuels extracted below the surface of the Earth to harvesting our energy from the natural forces of the wind and the sun.
-It is a fundamental change to how we generate energy, and it will require balancing different and resources above ground such as wind, sun, and biomass.
-To maximise the positive climate benefits of the transition, we need to ensure that our use of renewables is sustainable.
-This is especially important for the use of wooden biomass for energy generation as not all biomass is sustainable.
-It depends on the type of biomass and how it is produced.
-Strict requirements must be met to ensure biomass delivers significant carbon savings.
+It is a fundamental change to how we generate energy, and it will require balancing different and sometimes contradictory needs.

 Firstly, renewable energy requires space at land and at sea.
 Finding the space for renewable energy must be balanced with the interests of protecting nature and the interests of other industries.
-It allocating space.
+It will require trade-offs and new ways of allocating space.